-AS.410.705 Communication for Health Care Professionals (4 graduate credit equivalent)
+AS.410.705 Problem-solving for Innovation in Health Care (4 graduate credit equivalent)

 AS.410.706 Building and Leading Teams in Health Care (4 graduate credit equivalent)

 In order to provide the best care possible, health care professionals are working together more now than ever before.
 As a result, strong leadership and teamwork skills are becoming a necessity in joining the health care field.
 This course will provide hands-on activities to help students develop problem-solving skills, learn basic negotiation and mediation strategies, and understand their own tendencies as a leader and team member.
 Using real-world examples, students will explore how strong leadership and teamwork can drive innovative solutions to public health issues.

 AS.410.707 The Psychosocial Determinants of Health, Implications on Diagnostics (4 graduate credit equivalent)